Washougal River

 The Washougal River is a 33 mi tributary of the Columbia River in the U.S. state of Washington.
 Its headwaters and upper 21 mi are in Skamania County in the Gifford Pinchot National Forest, and its lower 12 mi are in Clark County.
-The river, which meets the Columbia near the cities of Washougal and Camas, is a popular stream for fishing, swimming, and boating.
+The river, which flows through the city of Washougal and meets the Columbia at the City of Camas, is a popular stream for fishing, swimming, and boating.

-Explorers Meriwether Lewis and William Clark referred to the Washougal River as the "Seal River."
+Explorers Meriwether Lewis and William Clark referred to the Washougal River as the "Seal River".
 The name Washougal comes from the Cascades Chinook placename [wasiixwal] or [wasuxal], meaning "rushing water".

 Watershed

 The Washougal River drains 212 mi2 of land that is largely forested, especially in its upper reaches in the Cascade Range and its foothills.
 Of the total, 162 mi2 are in Skamania County, and the remaining 50 mi2 are in Clark County.
 Small farms and rural homes are found along the lower part of the basin, and two small Clark County cities, Camas and Washougal, are at the river mouth.
 About 63 percent of the watershed is forested; 21 percent is devoted to fields, pastures, bare earth, and shrubland, and 16 percent is developed or cleared for development.

 The water quality of surface streams in the basin is rated "excellent" to "good", with a few exceptions.
 State and county officials monitor the lower reaches of the river for signs of trouble such as harmful bacteria, elevated water temperatures, and bank erosion related to forest clearing and other development.
 Two of the river's tributaries, Jones Creek and Boulder Creek, supply drinking water to Camas.

+The Washougal River, which has no dams on the main stem, had one dam (Kwoneesum Dam) on Wildboy Creek, which is a tributary to the West Fork.
+Kwoneesum Dam formed a recreational-purpose reservoir for Camp Kwoneesum.
+The Kwoneesum Dam was removed by the Cowlitz Indian Tribe in 2024.